 Many wetlands are now disconnected from rivers that used to naturally fill them or are permanently connected to rivers or channels.
 This means that some wetlands don't get enough water, and others get too much.

-Environmental water managers focus on mimicking more natural wetland wet and dry cycles that plants and animals have evolved to depend on.
-For example, where wetlands and floodplains have been cut off from rivers, environmental water can be used to reconnect them via irrigation infrastructure such as pumps, channels and regulators (devices that control water flow).
+Water for the environment managers focus on mimicking more natural wetland wet and dry cycles that plants and animals have evolved to depend on.
+For example, where wetlands and floodplains have been cut off from rivers, water for the environment can be used to reconnect them via irrigation infrastructure such as pumps, channels and regulators (devices that control water flow).

 Rivers and wetlands require more than water to be healthy.
 The type and amount of plants, climate, pest plants and animals, land use and activities by landholders, also influence river and wetland health.